Days

 The first Annual Baking Trade Show was held in Melbourne in 2017.
 The idea of the Baking Industry Trade Show was to provide an industry specific and valued trade show and network, designed specifically for the Australian Baking Industry, and the issues surrounding our industry.

-The 2024 Baking Industry Trade Show will be held in Melbourne, Moonee Valley Racecourse 18th – 20th June 2024.
+The 2025 Baking Industry Trade Show will be held in Sydney, Wentworth Park Complex 15th – 17th July 2025.

 If you are in the baking industry, then this is your chance to not only talk to key expert exhibitors, but to view our bakery live kitchens, take part in the Baker’s Corner, network at the Cocktail Party and attend the National Excellence in Baking Awards Dinner.

-With ample accommodation surrounding the area and the Melbourne CBD just 15-minutes by tram or train away!
+With ample accommodation surrounding the area and the Sydney CBD just minutes by tram or train away!

 Stay tuned for more information as the Annual Baking Industry Trade Show comes closer!